Sample Thank You and Appreciation Letters for Your Boss

 When the boss does something helpful

-In case you get a promotion, you should prepare a thank you message for your boss.
-For example, write a personal thank you letter to appreciate being promoted to a new position.
-It would be best if you also thanked your boss if you get an increased salary in the process of being promoted.
+Write a personal thank you letter to express your appreciation for being promoted to a new position.
+It would be best if you also thanked your boss if you got an increased salary in the process of being promoted.

 Raises your bonus or funds

 You might also get bonuses and increased vacations from your boss.
-All these changes warranty a thank you message to your boss.
-A handwritten thank you letter or note works best in this situation.
+All these changes warrant a thank you message to your boss.
+A handwritten letter or note works best in this situation.

 When he does a personal favor

-When your boss does you a personal favor like giving you extra off days even though there is work at the office, you should write him or her a thank you letter.
+When your boss do you a personal favor like giving you extra days off even though there is work at the office, you should write him or her a thank you letter.
 Moreover, your boss may also help connect you with someone who can help you grow your profession or career.
-These situations require you to appreciate them by sending a thank you letter.
+These situations require you to appreciate them by sending a letter.

 When he serves as a reference